jessemorris/better_launch/README.md

 - [ ] check how well it handles high-volume logging
 - [ ] check for edge cases
 - [ ] the TUI can miss some log messages and I'm not sure why.
 If in doubt, check without the TUI!
+- [ ] add launch_this overrides to click CLI handler

 # What's so bad about ROS2 launch?